 Use any gluten free cake mix, or use my homemade gluten free vanilla cake mix!

-- Cherries - You can really use any fruit, but if you are using cherries, you can use fresh or frozen.
-If using fresh, just remember to remove the pits!
+- Cherries - You can use any fruit, but if you use cherries, you can use fresh or frozen.
+If using fresh, remember to remove the pits!

 - Cooking oil - Use a light oil that doesn't have a lot of flavor.
 If using Open Nature, it lists butter instead of oil.

 - Milk - You can use regular milk or non-dairy.

 Recipe step-by-step directions:

 NOTE: Thaw the fruit before prepping it for baking if you use frozen cherries or fruit.
 You do not need to drain the juice from thawing.

 Step 1: Add your fruit, sugar, and tapioca starch to a